Non-stop flights to Bangkok (BKK)

 Thai Airways (Star Alliance) has a significant network of flights from India or Southern Asia to Bangkok.

-Thai Airways (Star Alliance): year-round flights from Dhaka (DAC), Ahmedabad (AMD), Bengaluru (BLR), Chennai (MAA), seasonal flights from Gaya (GAY), year-round flights from Hyderabad (HYD), Kochi (COK), Kolkata (CCU), Mumbai (BOM), New Delhi (DEL), Kathmandu (KTM), Islamabad (ISB), Karachi (KHI), Lahore (LHE) and Colombo (CMB).
+Thai Airways (Star Alliance): year-round flights from Dhaka (DAC), Ahmedabad (AMD), Bengaluru (BLR), Chennai (MAA), seasonal flights from Gaya (GAY), year-round flights from Hyderabad (HYD), Kolkata (CCU), Mumbai (BOM), New Delhi (DEL), Kathmandu (KTM), Islamabad (ISB), Karachi (KHI), Lahore (LHE) and Colombo (CMB).

 Biman Airlines: year-round flights from Dhaka (DAC).